Stimulating scientific curiosity and excitement in a million minds.

 "Back in the 1980s, what principles did this science center decide it would use to address both the general concerns about the level of science literacy and the burning need to share the sense of wonder and awe about our world?
 Perhaps we remembered that, in the 13th Century, Roger Bacon wrote, ‘There are two modes of acquiring knowledge, namely, by reasoning and experience.’
 Anyway, as we started to put our enthusiastic program guidelines down on visionary-grade paper we said to ourselves:

-Explorit’s style, defined, approved and formally adopted as a pre-eminently guiding force for Explorit's programming is:
+Explorit’s style, defined, approved and formally adopted as a pre-eminently guiding force for Explorit's programming can be described as the following:

 HANDS-ON AND MINDS-ON